Loops with exponent three in all isotopes: Proof of the Main Theorem

-\begin{proof} The first statement is just Birkhoff's theorem showing the equivalence of varieties and equational classes.
+\begin{proof} The first statement follows from Birkhoff's theorem on the equivalence of varieties of universal algebras and equational classes.
 The second statement follows because for any subsquare, there is a loop isotope that turns the subsquare into a subloop, in the sense of \lref{l:subloop}. \end{proof}